yds12/tarsila/issues.md

 19. Optimize syncing of preview and palette images (don't need to generate every single frame [ENH]
 20. Create mouse manager, and store events to be ran on mouse release [DONE]
 21. Cannot type on spritesheet size textboxes if intermediate values are not valid spritesheet sizes[DONE]
-22. Preview window gets too big and cannot be closed or resized
+22. Preview window gets too big and cannot be closed or resized [DONE]
 23. Add tooltips to everything [ENH]
 24. Use default mouse pointer out of canvas
 25. Preview animation not affected by layer's alpha